About this resource

 The path ahead of you doesn’t run in a straight line.
-It’s important to recognize and take inventory of the skills and tools you have acquired, and to know how and when to use these strategies to help you navigate your recovery journey.
-Acknowledging that factors like dedicated time, heartfelt commitment, and focused attention are keys to a sustainable recovery, you’ll need to keep your eyes open to spot all of the resources in your environment that will support you on your journey.
+When you’re struggling, it’s important to recognize all the skills and tools you’ve already gained.
+Over time, you’ll learn how and when to use these strategies to help you navigate your journey.
+Time, commitment, and attention are keys to a sustainable recovery.
+You’ll need to keep your eyes open to spot all of the resources around you that can help support you.

-Reflecting on positive moments observed during each day can help you change your habits: you can see new ways to fix mistakes and solve problems.
-Throughout your lifetime, your brain catalogues all of your experiences.
-The science of neuroplasticity shows us that our brain structure can change and adapt to build resilience, form new connections, and take control of reorganizing itself.
+Reflecting on positive moments observed during each day can help you change your habits.
+You can see new ways to fix mistakes and solve problems.
+Science shows us that our brain structure can change and adapt to build resilience, form new connections, and take control.

-So how do you start retraining your brain to see the good in every day?
+So how do you start retraining your brain to see the good?
 Start with small observations by “seeing the good in others.
-It’s a simple but very powerful way to feel happier and more confident, and become more loving and more productive in the world.”
-When you inevitably reflect on the challenges of the day, don’t spend all of your time on negatives—be sure also to find at least one good thing.
+It’s a simple but powerful way to feel happier and more confident, and become more loving and more productive in the world.”
+When you reflect on the challenges of the day, don’t spend all of your time on negatives.
+Be sure to also find at least one good thing.
 Remember, it doesn’t need to be something big.
 It could be as simple as a smile you offered while you held the door for someone.

 It’s important to recognize that the good you see in others is also in you.
-You couldn’t see that good if you did not have an inkling of what it was.
+This is what lets you see it in other people.
 You, too, have positive intentions, abilities, and virtues of mind and heart.
-Those qualities are a fact, as much as a fact as the chair you’re sitting on.
+Those qualities are as real as the chair you’re sitting on.
 Take a moment to let that sink in.
-You don’t need a halo to be a truly good person.
-You are a truly good person.
+You don’t need a halo to be a good person.
+You are already a good person.

-Another essential tool for self-care is developing an appreciation for the beauty of natural surroundings.
-Research points to the benefits of spending time outside where you can get a boost of happiness and feel better connected to the world.
+Another essential tool for self-care is appreciating nature.
+Research shows that being outside gives us a boost of happiness.
+It helps us feel better connected to the world.
 “Well-being increases if people simply take time to notice the nature around them.”
-The examples in the study showed that nature can be “anything not human-built: a houseplant, a dandelion growing in a crack in a sidewalk, wildlife, or sun through a window.”
-Participants were asked to take a photo of the natural object they encountered and write a short note about it.
+One study showed that nature can be anything that’s not man-made.
+This can include a houseplant, a dandelion growing in a crack in a sidewalk, wildlife, or sun through a window.”
+Participants were asked to take a photo of something natural and write a short note about it.

-It’s important to note that “this wasn’t about spending hours outdoors or going for long walks in the wilderness, it was about the tree at a bus stop in the middle of a city and the positive effect that one tree can have.”
-Being in natural surroundings can allow you to be more open to multi-sensory experiences where you awaken more of your brain through the sights, smells, tastes, touches, and sounds to create associations that form strong memories.
+It’s important to note that “this wasn’t about spending hours outdoors or going for long walks in the wilderness; it was about the tree at a bus stop in the middle of a city and the positive effect that one tree can have.”
+Being in natural surroundings can allow you to be more open to multi-sensory experiences.
+You awaken more of your brain through the sights, smells, tastes, touches, and sounds, creating associations that form strong memories.

-Go ahead, exercise—go outside for a walk.
+Go ahead, exercise.
+Go outside for a walk.
 Look around at your physical surroundings and forget for a moment or two about “your needs, worries, regrets or desires for the future.”
-You’ll not only benefit your mental health, but also your physical health, by spending time in green space.
-In one study on "forest bathing,” where people spend time sitting, lying down or just walking around in nature, participants had lower blood pressure, reduced heart rates and decreased stress after spending time outdoors.
-In addition, research suggested that people who spent time in nature had a lower risk of developing Type II diabetes and cardiovascular disease compared to those who did not spend any time outside.
-Spending time outdoors also increased how long research participants slept.
+Green space benefits not just your mental health, but also your physical health.
+In one study on "forest bathing,” people spent time sitting, lying down, or just walking around in nature.
+Participants had lower blood pressure, reduced heart rates, and decreased stress after spending time outdoors.
+In addition, research suggested that people who spent time in nature had a lower risk of developing Type II diabetes and heart disease compared to those who stayed inside.
+Spending time outdoors also improved sleep.
 Give it a try: take off your shoes and walk barefoot in the grass.
-You’ll feel more grounded as a result.
+It will help you feel more grounded.

-Not only can immersing yourself in nature bring significant benefits, but surrounding yourself with positive, supportive people can make a big difference in helping you to keep moving forward on a sustainable recovery pathway.
+Surrounding yourself with positive, supportive people can also make a big difference.
+This helps you to keep moving forward on a sustainable recovery pathway.
 Interestingly enough, this can go both ways.
-Reaching out and helping others who are just starting their journey through recovery can be a highly effective, positive therapy, because it can “take the attention off yourself… assist the other person in making progress and [you may] receive gratitude for your efforts” which, in turn, can give you perspective, boost your sense of purpose, and make you feel happier.
-Being able to recognize earlier challenges that you faced and overcame, and speaking with others about it, helps develop strength and gives you a chance to reflect upon how far you have come in your recovery.
+Reaching out and helping others with their journey can also be therapeutic for you.
+This process can “take the attention off yourself... assist the other person in making progress and [you may] receive gratitude for your efforts.”
+This, in turn, can give you perspective, boost your sense of purpose, and make you feel happier.
+Being able to recognize the challenges that you faced and overcame, and speaking with others about them, helps develop strength.
+It also gives you a chance to reflect upon how far you have come.

-Recreation therapy programs help in similar ways.
-People work to regain control over their lives and actions, relax their minds and bodies, and rebuild social skills, self-esteem and confidence through the connections they make to other people in their community.
-They can participate in, “exercise groups such as yoga, and other physical activities such as active games, creative arts, woodworking and crafts.”
+Recreation therapy helps in similar ways.
+People work to regain control over their lives, relax their minds and bodies, and rebuild social skills, self-esteem and confidence.
+This all happens through the connections they make with other people in their community.
+They can participate in “exercise groups such as yoga, and other physical activities such as active games, creative arts, woodworking, and crafts.”